Pearl Onion

 Health Benefits

-- Contains prebiotic fiber (inulin) that promotes beneficial gut bacteria and digestive health
+- Contains prebiotic fiber that supports beneficial gut bacteria growth

 Buying Guide